osrf/gazebo_tutorials/ros_installing/tutorial.md

 #### Build the gazebo\_ros\_pkgs

-To build the Gazebo ROS integration packages, run the following commands:
+To build the Gazebo-classic ROS integration packages, run the following commands:

 ~~~
 cd ~/catkin_ws/